exoticDFT/stanford-carla-toolbox/examples/autosim-spawn-vehicles.md

 ## Ending the client

-This last section wait a few seconds before removing the actors from the Carla server.
+This last section waits a few seconds before removing the actors from the Carla server.
 Nothing else fancy here.

 ```julia